ArmsTech/udacity/blockchain_nanodegree/managing_blockchain_identity/README.md

  * Blockchain Identity

 There is no source for this project.
-Instead, we used a wallet to generate a new wallet address, used this address to securely sign a message with a private key, and then validated the message with a message signature.
+Instead, we used a wallet to generate a new wallet address, used this address to securely sign a message with a private key, and then validated the message using the signature.

 Wallet address: `1LqeNskSQCtyiwPx6fAdGXfzr8TfKxqT2v`
 Message: `1LqeNskSQCtyiwPx6fAdGXfzr8TfKxqT2v: Udacity rocks!`